Onsen vs Sento: Understanding the Differences in Japanese Bath Culture

 Whether visiting an onsen or a sento, it’s essential to follow Japanese bathing etiquette:

 • Shower before entering the bath: Cleanliness is key.
+Use the washing stations provided, with soap and a handheld showerhead.

 • No photography or loud conversations: Maintain a quiet, respectful atmosphere.